Jufebrown/abc-frontend/README.md

-# abc-frontend
+# Aidan's Beastial Companions (abc-frontend)
-A primer game for Aidan to learn animal names
+A primer game for my son Aidan to learn animal names